Mobile Malware Threats: Protecting Your Phone From Malvertising

-There are a number of factors that make mobiles prone to malware attacks.
+Mobile malware, as its name suggests is malicious software that specifically targets the operating systems on mobile phones.
+There are a number of factors that make mobiles prone to malvertising.
 There, of course, is the basic logistics factor, where malware has two possible entry points on a mobile device – the browser and the apps that sit on the mobile OS.
-There is also the prevalence of poorly policed third party app stores, where malware-laden apps are available for easy download.
+There is also the prevalence of poorly policed third-party app stores, where malware-laden apps are available for easy download.
 Another factor is the increasing use of Potentially Unwanted Programs, or “PUPs,” that can hijack legitimate ads and be unknowingly downloaded when a user downloads a specific program or application.

 Malware uses a variety of tactics to get from an infected ad onto your phone; infected ads can come from an app, a browser banner, and also from a video ad.
 The malware inserts itself into your device memory and then tricks you into installing it, perhaps by displaying a pop up when you install other apps or app updates.
 In this situation, you have now unwittingly installed malware on your device, and have even set permissions for it.

 In the case of apps, ads are often displayed in the form of warning messages (you’ll no doubt have seen these when you use free apps in particular).
 The anti-virus firm, Avast, discovered a form of this ad malware on Google’s Play Store in a widely installed game called Durak.
 The infected game started the malware-laden ad which it displayed as warning messages when users would unlock their Android phones.